Clinical negligence claims in Scotland

 Chambers Legal Guide and the Legal 500 Guide review law firms in Scotland and can confirm whether the firm you wish to instruct is specialist in clinical negligence.
 The Law Society holds a register of solicitors accredited in this field.
 You can access these publications free on the Internet.

-Sue Grant is an accredited by the Law Society as a specialist clinical negligence lawyer.
+Ruth Kelliher is accredited by the Law Society as a specialist clinical negligence lawyer.
 She is recognised as a specialist in her field by Chambers Legal Guide.
 Ruth heads an experienced team of four based across Digby Brown's Edinburgh and Glasgow offices.
 Digby Brown is consistently ranked Band 1 in Chambers Guide to the UK Legal Profession and Tier 1 in Legal 500.

 In certain circumstances we understand that speaking about what happened can be very difficult, specifically cases involving the complicated area of childbirth resulting in Cerebral Palsy or other birth related problems.
 You can find further help in Birth Injuries and Cerebral Palsy.

 If you would like to talk to someone about your experience, or need expert advice on a possible claim, our medical negligence team can help.
 Please complete a simple Clinical Negligence form and give as much detail as you can.
 This will assist in our ability to fully understand your circumstances and best decide the next steps to be taken.
 This advice is, of course, free of charge.